nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

 2. If a signature is not provided in witness, then:

    - 2.a.
-It loops through all input cells using the receiver and the sender lock hash, if no matching input cells are found, the cheque lock returns with an error state
+It loops through all input cells using the receiver and the sender lock hash, if no matching input cells are found, the cheque lock returns with an error state.

    - 2.b.
 If the matching input cells with the receiver lock hash are found, it performs the same check as in 1.b.i and 1.b.ii.